 Associate of Applied Science in Radiologic Technology

-Associate's degree programs in radiologic technology require two years of study.
-Students take courses in mammography technology, radiology, and pharmacology.
+Students study topics including mammography technology, radiology, and pharmacology.
 Supervised clinical work performed at nearby hospitals or doctors' offices is a requirement of all programs.
+Courses in this program may include:

 Advanced Technical Mammography Certificate

 Students enrolled in a post-associate mammography certificate program have already completed the requirements needed to become radiologic technologists.
 Most programs last one semester and include classroom instruction and clinical training.
-Students learn about diagnostic and screening procedures, which includes evaluating pathology reports, knowing breast anatomy and positioning machinery.
+Students learn about diagnostic and screening procedures, which includes evaluating pathology reports, knowing breast anatomy and positioning machinery in courses covering topics such as:

 Employers require job applicants to have performed a minimum of 25 mammography examinations under supervision.
 Applicants must understand the Mammography Quality Standards Act (MQSA) and hold professional certification from the AART.